Addiction & Overdose

 What we do

-• Partner with the Governor’s Task Force on Overdose Prevention and Intervention to implement the statewide Strategic Action Plan, focused on Prevention, Treatment, Rescue, and Recovery strategies.
+• Partner with the Governor’s Overdose Task Force to implement the statewide Strategic Action Plan focused on Prevention, Treatment, Rescue, and Recovery.

-• Improve access to Rhode Island drug overdose data and treatment/recovery resources through PreventOverdoseRI.org.
+• Improve public access to Rhode Island drug overdose data as well as local harm reduction, treatment, and recovery support resources through PreventOverdoseRI.org.

-• Convene a multi-disciplinary Drug Overdose Fatality Review Team, in coordination with the Substance Use Epidemiology Program, to identify systematic and community-level gaps.
+• Coordinate a multi-disciplinary Overdose Fatality Review (OFR) Team, in partnership with the Substance Use Epidemiology Program, to increase collaboration across systems, identify opportunities to prevent overdoses, and provide recommendations for policies, services, and initiatives.

-• Enhance the Rhode Island Prescription Drug Monitoring Program (PDMP) to increase prescriber and pharmacist use.
+• Coordinate with the Rhode Island Prescription Drug Monitoring Program (PDMP) to increase prescriber and pharmacist use and reduce overprescribing and contraindicated prescription drug combinations.

-• Provide technical assistance and funding to communities to rapidly respond to the overdose crisis.
+• Provide community partners with technical assistance and resources to rapidly respond to the overdose crisis.

-• Empower communities and individuals through statewide public awareness communications campaigns.
+• Educate communities and individuals on substance use and overdose prevention resources through statewide public awareness campaigns.

-• Deliver technical assistance to local and national partners as an expert advisor and model state in responding to the overdose crisis.
+• Offer technical assistance to local and national partners as an expert advisor and model state in responding to the overdose crisis.

 Program Publications